lene99/Daily_Task_Planner/README.md

 </p>

-<p> Daily Task Planner is created using QtDesigner Tools and Python. </p>
+<p> Daily Task Planner is created using QtDesigner Tools and Python 3.9.0. </p>

 <h2> Background </h2>
 <p> A little bit of backstory to this personal project, I was actually lazy to look for applications / programs on the Internet to keep track of my daily tasks.
 Windows Sticky Notes has always been my go-to app for me to keep track of tasks.
 However, there were certain limitations to using Sticky Note for this purpose, and figured that I should create my own to-do task planner with the use of some simple Python code and the QtDesigner tool. </p>